pnp/sp-dev-fx-webparts/samples/angular-aad-webapi/README.md

 > Note: When you first login, the screen will refresh several times.
 I tried using the popUp feature with adal,
 > however, this caused a infinite digest loop.
 Also ideally you should be able to make the calls to both the Graph
 > API and your custom Web API without having to acquire the bearer tokens first, however, what happens is the app
-> aquires the bearer token and then never finishes the call, I believe that is because the app is reloading, not quite
+> acquires the bearer token and then never finishes the call, I believe that is because the app is reloading, not quite
 > sure how to fix that yet.
 There is definitely room to improved the user experience but the main logic and functionality
 > is here.
 Thanks!

+## Support

+We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=angular-aad-webapi&authors=@davidhartman&title=angular-aad-webapi%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=angular-aad-webapi&authors=@davidhartman&title=angular-aad-webapi%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=angular-aad-webapi&authors=@davidhartman&title=angular-aad-webapi%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/angular-aad-webapi" />